tindy2013/stairspeedtest/README.md

 # stairspeedtest
+A small script that can test the stairs' download speed, packet loss and latency.
+Supports single ss/ssr/v2ray links and their subscribe links.
 ## Usage
 * JUST RUN THE SCRIPT, PASTE THE LINK AND GO!
 * Results for subscribe link tests will be saved to a log file in the root folder.